Xenecraft/Xene-FTP-Backup/readme.md

 XeneBackup
 -----
 Since our server was going through some occasional funky saving issues, I wanted to write another failsafe that would make sure that our players' work and world are being saved.
-This backup application is a node.js application written to make periodic backups of our Minecraft server from its FTP!
+This backup program is a node.js application written to make periodic backups of our Minecraft server from its FTP!
 It includes a cronjob that can run periodically based on the time that you set for it.

 ![Current Output](Backup Thing.png)